SigmaX/SigmaEC/README.md

 genetic representation and a real-vector phenotype should inherit from LinearGenomeIndividual and DoubleVectorIndividual.
   - Some commonly used ObjectiveFunctions are implemented, including the [De Jong test suite][1].
-As a couple of wrapper classes are also provided which [decorate][2] objectives with bounds (BoundedObjectiveFunction) or rotate/scale them according to an linear transformation (AffineTranslatedDoubleObjective).
+A couple of wrapper classes are also provided which [decorate][2] objectives with bounds (BoundedObjectiveFunction) or rotate/scale them according to an linear transformation (AffineTranslatedDoubleObjective).